nupurkapoor/intro-to-git/README.md

 Intro to Git
 ======================

-The slides from the original presentation can be found [here](http://womenwhocodedc.com/intro-to-git/).
-The file with startup instructions can be found [here](http://womenwhocodedc.com/intro-to-git/intro-to-git.pdf).
+The slides from the original presentation can be found [here](http://nupurkapoor.github.io/intro-to-git/#/).

-# To Edit
-[x] Change all terminal commands to lowercase
-[ ] Printables should have resources/link to slides
-[ ] Printable should be made into an editable PDF
+This presentation was created for Women Who Code DC's [Intro to Git meetup.] (http://www.meetup.com/Women-Who-Code-DC/events/210383992/).
+It will introduce you to Git, a version control system.
+This presentation is perfect for beginners as we'll show you the tool many developers use to collaborate and back up code.
+If you're a developer and you are not using a version control system, you should come out too as it's an absolute must for a developer's workflow.

 # Viewing/Editing These Slides Locally
 These slides use both [Node]() and [Grunt]().
 If you don't have these, check their websites for installation instructions.
 To run a web server locally to view the slides, do the following: